 Buildings which acknowledge their own place, time and local traditions tend to become valued cultural objects.
 A key strategy to create legacy buildings must be to establish a connection with these traditions by utilizing forms and materials which are familiar, high quality, and regionally-available.
-Light colored brick, galvalume roofs, limestone, and high quality stucco are some of the materials which can be part of such an architectural palette.
-Shaded overhangs, breezeways, operable windows where appropriate, and pedestrian-scale arcades are architectural forms which can be key components of such a vocabulary.
-Integration of climate-sensitive and sustainable design must also be critical parts of this approach.
+Shaded overhangs, breezeways, operable windows where appropriate, and pedestrian- scale arcades are architectural forms which can be key components of such a vocabulary.
+Integration of resilient design must also be critical parts of this approach.